Atmospheric and Environmental Science at UAlbany

 Dr. Jim Schwab

-Dr. Schwab expects an opening for a new graduate student interested in atmospheric chemistry measurements starting in 2020.
+Dr. Schwab’s research group may have an opening for a Master’s student starting in 2021.
+It is possible, but unlikely, that he will take on a PhD student.
 His group is currently involved in the following projects:

-- Aerosol Mass Spectrometer Measurements: Our group has a high resolution Aerodyne Aerosol Mass Spectrometer that we have recently used in support of cloud chemistry related measurements at Whiteface Mountain, New Particle Formation related measurements at Pinnacle State Park, and the LISTOS project described below.
+- Aerosol Mass Spectrometer Measurements: Our group has a high resolution Aerodyne Aerosol Mass Spectrometer (AMS) that we have recently used in support of cloud chemistry related measurements at Whiteface Mountain, New Particle Formation related measurements at Pinnacle State Park, and the AEROMMA project described below.
 (New student opportunities)

-- Long Island Sound Tropospheric Ozone Study: ASRC participated in this multi-organization field study in 2018 to investigate the complex chemistry and transport downwind of NYC influenced by the Atlantic Ocean and Long Island Sound.
-Additional mobile monitoring and fixed site measurements are planned.
+- Atmospheric Emissions and Reactions Observed from Megacities to Marine Areas (AEROMMA 2021) This is s follow on campaign to the Long Island Sound Tropospheric Ozone Study: ASRC participated in this multi-organization field study in 2018 and 2019 to investigate the complex chemistry and transport downwind of NYC influenced by the Atlantic Ocean and Long Island Sound.
+Additional mobile monitoring and fixed site measurements have been proposed.
 (New student opportunities)

 - ASRC Mobile Laboratory: we operate a 2007 Dodge Sprinter van with 6-8 hours of battery capacity (depending on instrument and air conditioning load).
-Instruments we have deployed on the lab include the AMS – see above – ozone and nitrogen dioxide monitors, Cloud Condensation Nuclei Counter, a Scanning Mobility Particle Sizer, and more.
-We have used this for projects across New York State and could go beyond.
+Instruments we have deployed on the lab include the AMS – see above – ozone and nitrogen dioxide monitors, a Cloud Condensation Nuclei Counter, a Scanning Mobility Particle Sizer, and more.
+We have a funded project to use this mobile lab for measurements of methane and ethane across New York State and.
 (New student opportunities)

 - Accountability and Air Pollution–Using long–term measurements to assess progress in air pollution reduction, or other projects involving "mining" the extensive archive of ASRC (and NYS) measurement data. (funded)